 This program of study provides a broad-based business background for those persons who are interested in a business career but do not wish to specialize in a specific functional area.
 Study in the various business disciplines provides a broader competency base for those who may want to work in or to manage small businesses or selected not-for-profit organizations.
 This major provides a background for entry-level work in a broad range of businesses.
-An On Campus format provides a mix of online, face-to-face, and blended courses.
-An Online completion format provides 60 hours of online courses.

 Complete the Business Foundation Curriculum in the freshman and sophomore years.

 Student Learning Outcomes

 - Demonstrate the ability to communicate effectively.

 - Demonstrate the ability to use analytical skills supported by information technology for problem-solving and decision-making.

 - Demonstrate professionalism through interpersonal skills, including an understanding of ethical issues and governance responsibilities.

 - Comprehend and explain the basic business functions of accounting, economics, finance, management, management systems, and marketing.

 - Analyze and synthesize the integration of business functions in diverse cultural settings and the global marketplace.

 Additionally, a separate major-specific goal is listed for each major in its respective section.